Candide (operetta): Bernstein's "Final Revised Version" (1989)

 Some time later, Candide becomes a beggar.
 He gives the last of his coins to Pangloss, who reveals that he was revived by an anatomist's scalpel.
 He then tells Candide of his syphilis condition brought on by Paquette ("Dear Boy").
-A merchant offers the two employment before sailing off to Lisbon, Portugal.
+A merchant offers the two employment before sailing off to Lisbon.
 However, as they arrive, a volcano erupts and the ensuing earthquake results in the death of 30,000 people.
 Pangloss and Candide are blamed for the disaster, arrested as heretics and publicly tortured by order of the Grand Inquisitor.
 Pangloss is hanged and Candide is flogged ("Auto-da-Fé").
-Candide eventually ends up in Paris, France, where Cunegonde shares her favors (on different mutually-agreed-upon days of the week) with wealthy Jew Don Issachar and the city's Cardinal Archbishop ("The Paris Waltz").
+Candide eventually ends up in Paris, where Cunegonde shares her favors (on different mutually-agreed-upon days of the week) with wealthy Jew Don Issachar and the city's Cardinal Archbishop ("The Paris Waltz").
 She contemplates what she has done to survive while in Paris ("Glitter and Be Gay").
 Candide finds Cunegonde and reunites with her ("You Were Dead, You Know").
 However, the Old Lady, Cunegonde's companion, forewarns Cunegonde and Candide of Issachar and the Archbishop's arrival.
 Candide inadvertently kills both of them by stabbing them with a sword.

-The three flee to Cadiz, Spain with Cunegonde's jewels, where the Old Lady tells Candide and Cunegonde about her past.
+The three flee to Cádiz with Cunegonde's jewels, where the Old Lady tells Candide and Cunegonde about her past.
 The jewels are stolen and the Old Lady offers to sing for their dinner ("I Am Easily Assimilated").
 The French police arrive, intending to arrest Candide for murdering Don Issachar and the Archbishop.
 Accepting an offer to fight for the Jesuits in South America, Candide decides to take Cunegonde and the Old Lady to the New World, and the three begin their journey on a ship ("Quartet Finale").